PrathamSoneja/WillTheyStay/README.md

 ## Licensing

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the Mozilla Public License - see the LICENSE.md file for details
 ## Acknowledgments

     Kaggle